brookshelley/brookshelley.github.com/_drafts/2019-12-09-favorite-albums-2019.md

 6) **Beast on Beast** — Gabby's World
   This is the first band I've listened to that has gone through three name changes, from Eskimeaux, to Ó, then finally Gabby's World.
 I've loved them the whole time, and find this to be especially good sad subway music for when you're a little bummed and riding home at night.
 7) **Placeholder** — Hand Habits
+  A complex jam album with fantastic guitars and vocals weaving in and out of downtempo songs.
 8) **Memory Streams** — Portico Quartet
   I first heard this band at a vinyl bar in Oakland, and their latest album rules.
 9) **Trust In The Lifeforce Of The Deep Mystery** — The Comet Is Coming